m5stack/m5-docs/docs/en/core/face_kit.md

 **FACES Kit** is a feast of functional panels containing the most commonly used panels and keyboards with **MEGA328** processor inside.
 Communication protocol through IIC(0x08) as slave mode.
 With these 7 different panels, it will be very easy to support keyboard interaction with your M5Core.

-### GameBoy Keyboard
-If your up for some classic video games.
-GameBoy panel plus M5Core is the perfect combination.
-All you need to do is to upload an emulator onto the M5Stack and attach the GameBoy panel underneath.
-This is how it looks:

-Download a gameboy game: https://docs.m5stack.com/#/en/quick_start/faces/gameboy_burn_a_nes_game

-<a href="https://m5stack.oss-cn-shenzhen.aliyuncs.com/EasyLoader/M5Core/Faces_kit/Faces_GameBoy_BladeBuster.exe">Click here to download the one-click writer of the case game program </a>

-The other panels are Calculator, Keyboard, Encoder, Joystick, Fingerprint, RFID and QWERTY Keyboard.

-<mark>To reduce the difficulty of disassembly when removing the replacement panel, it is recommended to remove the M5Core and then disassemble the panel.</mark>

 ## Product Features